 When I’m looking back at a difficult period of my life from a position of relative stability, I tend to minimise how bad things really felt for me back then.
 I think this is a fairly common thing.
 I think to myself, “Oh, I was just being silly, things weren’t that bad.
 It was just a bad patch.
 I shouldn’t have bothered anybody about it.
 Oh well, there I go again, being over-emotional!”
 And of course, if I’m feeling good, I naturally don’t really want to revisit the bad times.
 However, in a highly uncharacteristic moment of foresight, I made notes after my first session reflecting on my experience.
 I would really recommend doing this.
 If you have a written record, you can’t play things down later.
-You have to confront how you felt in that moment.
+You have to confront how you felt at that moment.
 Which is one reason why I’ve been cheerfully avoiding that particular file on my laptop ever since, but I’ve dug it out now.

 Reading it back, I realise that I had forgotten many things about that first appointment.
 For instance, how vulnerable I felt going in, emotionally and physically.
 It was a miserable February morning and I had a terrible cold.
 From my account, I can see that I felt a rapport with my therapist from the first.
 There was a comment that he made that made me feel properly heard for the first time in ages.
-That was important, and made me feel that I could trust him.
+That was important and made me feel that I could trust him.

 One thing I don’t recommend is to go into your first session all fired up to “get your money’s worth” (whatever that meant to my teeming brain) try to explain absolutely everything that’s ever happened to you and collapse into floods of uncontrollable tears after five minutes.
 My therapist gently brought me back at this point and calmed me down before I became too overwhelmed, and we filled out a standard form for his records.
 At that moment, I couldn’t begin to imagine how I was going to work on what I needed to get through, but I knew my full name, I knew where I lived, I knew where I worked, and that proved to be a good place to start.